apache/openwhisk-release/docs/tutorial.md

   9. If the vote fails - configure the file config.json and resume from step 3
   10. [Publish the release artifacts to Apache release directory](publish_apache_directory.md)
   11. Announce the release

+## Automated mode of Release Process

+The release manager can take full advantage of Travis CI to implement the release process.
+The only manual step is to configure the release information, by editing the configuration file _config.json_.
+Please refer to [edit configuration file](pick_up_source_code.md#edit-the-configuration-file) for the information able to be configured.

+* **PR-based Travis build**: the Travis build triggered by a pull request.
+Each time the file config.json is ready, release manager can submit a pull request to the master branch of OpenWhisk release repository.
+Based on the result of the Travis build, we know whether the configurations in config.json can be used as a candidate to release.
+This type of Travis build will download the source code, generate the artifacts, sign the artifacts, install the OpenWhisk services and run the test cases.

+* **Push-based Travis build**: the Travis build triggered by a push into master branch.
+When a PR with new configurations is accepted, the release manager can merge it to kick off this type of Travis build.
+On top of the tasks done by PR-based Travis build, it will upload the artifacts into the staging directory.

+* **Tag-based Travis build**: the Travis build triggered by git tag.
+After the vote succeeds in the community, we decide to move the artifacts from the staging directory to the Apache release directory.
+This type of Travis build is responsible for this task.

+In summary, the release process of OpenWhisk is the process of developing the configuration file _config.json_ for a certain release.